The Desires of Our Hearts

 It’s doubtful that Gideon could think or imagine all that God would do through his obedience.
 He had to repeatedly hear the promise of victory from God.
 But think of the joy the Israelites had in this great victory for which they had waited so long.
 We may think or imagine what the Lord will do, but His reality is so much better!
 When HE says we are mighty warriors, He makes us into just that!
 He makes the timid strong and the weak able to lead others to victory.

 When faced with a new task, big or small, God knows the best steps for success in what He calls us to do.
 He knows how to fulfill His will in us.
 Some of His own people might be quite surprised at just how specific can be His answers.
 After all, He is invested in our success.
 Like with Gideon, He assures us of victory in many things before we even do them.
 He can choose to act without people, but that is not His way.
-He gives us the great honor, privilege, and responsibility to carry out His will in many matters, big and small, that impact lives on this earth.

-Not everyone has conversations with the Lord, but He knows how to communicate His desires and plans to each of us when we have willing hearts.
-As we are ready and willing to hear His will, to set aside our own will, we can count on the Lord to do His part in communicating to us.
 After all, doesn’t He want us to know His will?
 When our hearts are as open as possible, we will hear what He is saying.
-And when we have heard the affirmation that our request has been granted, we ask His direction in proceeding or wait patiently until this most important desire is fulfilled as a reality.
+And when we have heard the affirmation that our request has been granted, we ask His direction in proceeding or wait patiently until this most important desire as Father God unfolds this desire as a reality.
+He is a good Father and grants many of the desires of our hearts, including some surprising plans He plants within us to fulfill our calling.

 No!

-What about when the answer is no?
-When He firmly shuts the door on something we so wanted and thought we required, it can lead to quite a struggle.
+What about when God’s answer is no?
+When He firmly shuts the door on something we so wanted and thought we required, it can lead to quite a struggle between flesh and spirit.
 We may not have the maturity necessary to immediately lay down what we want and surrender to Him.
-We may protest in anger and disappointment, searching for “why not?”
-We may go further in trying to persuade Him, just as a child who hears “no” does.
-Even we adults cry and get depressed when we hear this answer from God.
+We protest in anger and disappointment, searching for “why not?”
+We go further in trying to persuade Him, just as a child who hears “no” does.

-We may start to hear the enemy’s lies: “See, the Lord does not really love you.
+Even we adults cry and get depressed when we hear this answer from God concerning a desire we have in our hearts.
+It’s an area of spiritual growth to gain for maturity, and what better way than hearing God’s NO. We may start to hear the enemy’s lies: “See, the Lord does not really love you.
 You are not good enough for Him to grant what your heart longs for.
 He can’t really do that anyway.”
-Even worse, we may diminish what God is capable of doing, despite His multitude of promises and blessings.
-Gideon had seen much defeat, so his first reply sounds accusatory: “So what have you done for us lately?
-I heard about your past great works but I haven’t seen them!”
-Then, as now, many of us have heard much more about past great miracles that seem much less common now.
+We diminish what God is capable of doing, despite His multitude of promises and blessings.

-Some explain away disappointment and evil by stating that God has just left us to our own devices and has no power to change things.
+When God says NO, some believers still blame it on the devil, that enemy of our soul.
+Others explain away their disappointment and ongoing loss by stating that God has just left us to our own devices and has no power to change things.
 Because we do not understand Him or His ways, we use our human reasoning to conclude that He’s a loving but powerless God who cannot intervene.
 There’s a book that takes this approach as a way to explain why bad things happen to good people.
-This is no comfort to someone who believes in an all-powerful God who can do anything.
-Reducing God to our understanding is of little assistance when believers seek to comprehend and accept God’s decisions.

 “Then the LORD answered Job out of the whirlwind and said: ‘Who is this who obscures My counsel by words without knowledge?
 Now brace yourself like a man; I will question you, and you shall inform Me.
 Where were you when I laid the foundations of the earth?